-If you notice any of these symptoms please take your pet to a small animals vet or an exotic vet immediately.
+If you notice any of these symptoms, please take your pet to a small animals vet or an exotic vet immediately.
 If untreated, wet tail kills.

 Your hamster should be somewhere warm, quiet and comfortable and not in direct sunlight, against a radiator or around other animals.
 If your hamster has a cage mate, separate them and make sure you keep a close eye out for symptoms in the other one, your vet may also prescribe them antibiotics to prevent infection or just in case they show signs.

-Make sure you clean the cage thoroughly before putting your pet back in, boiling water will kill the germs as will cage cleaner with antibacterial elements.
+Make sure you clean the cage thoroughly before putting your pet back in; boiling water will kill the germs as will cage cleaner with antibacterial elements.
 Replace all of the bedding and wipe down the bars or tank sides.
 Thoroughly wash food and water dishes each time you feed your hamster.
 Make sure clean water is always available.

-Monitor your pet.
-Make sure you monitor their behaviour, check on them frequently, never miss a dose of antibiotics and to be safe, use the syringe or dropper to give your pet water.
+- Monitor your pet: Make sure you monitor their behaviour, check on them frequently, never miss a dose of antibiotics, and to be safe, use the syringe or dropper to give your pet water.
 This is essential for hydration, especially if you're unsure whether your pet is drinking or not.

-Probiotics.
-These are great for urinary tract or uterine infections, ask your vet before giving them.
+- Ask your vet about probiotics: These are great for urinary tract or uterine infections, ask your vet before giving them.
 Probiotic natural yoghurt is a great way to help your hamster's stomach filter out any dirt and keep the balance even after symptoms have stopped.

 Other Possible Explanations